Ronald Fedkiw: Career

-Fedkiw's techniques helped Pirates of the Caribbean: Dead Man's Chest win the Academy Award for Visual Effects.

-Fedkiw began working in the movie industry in 1998, working for a company that produced 3-D water simulations.
-The algorithms they used were known as Navier-Stokes equations.
+Fedkiw began working in the movie industry in 1998 on 3-D water simulations using Navier-Stokes equations.

 Fedkiw is now a full professor in the department of computer science at Stanford where he researches computational physics.
 Fedkiw serves on the editorial boards of Journal of Computational Physics and the Journal of Scientific Computing.
 He has published Level Set Methods and Dynamic Implicit Surfaces (Springer 2002, ISBN 0-387-95482-1) along with Stanley Osher.

 Since 2000, Fedkiw has been a consultant with Industrial Light & Magic receiving screen credits for work on Terminator 3: Rise of the Machines, Star Wars: Episode III – Revenge of the Sith and Poseidon.
 In addition, he has worked on all three Pirates of the Caribbean and some Harry Potter movies.
 Fedkiw's techniques have made possible the renderings of the sea in the Pirates movies and the dragon's flaming breath in Harry Potter and the Goblet of Fire.
 They have also made possible the rushing floodwaters in Evan Almighty and were first used with T-X in Terminator 3.
 Fedkiw feels the best result of the use of his techniques was the sinking ship shots in Poseidon.
 Pirates of the Caribbean: Dead Man's Chest won the Academy Award for Visual Effects at the 79th Academy Awards awarded on February 25, 2007, and Poseidon was also nominated that year in that category.
 Among the applications that Fedkiw's math engine is responsible for is the tentacles of Davy Jones (pictured left) in the Academy Award-winning Dead Man's Chest.